 Winner: Galaxy S10

 |Special Features (10)||7||9|

-The Pixel 3 remains the phone to get if you want the best possible camera in a smartphone, and Google's control over Android means that Pixel users get the purest Android experience on any handset.
-But it's clear that the best Android phone overall is the Galaxy S10.
+The Pixel 3 remains the phone to get if you want a great camera in your smartphone but don't want to pay full price for a newer flagship.
+Google's control over Android means that Pixel users get the purest Android experience on any handset.
+But it's clear that the better Android phone overall is the Galaxy S10.

 Samsung's phone offers much better performance and — if you opt for the Galaxy S10 Plus — long battery life.
 The S10 lineup offers a more striking design and the best display we've seen yet on an Android phone.
 New features like Wireless PowerShare and an in-display fingerprint sensor on both the S10 and S10 Plus raise the bar for other phone makers.
 Even the lower-cost S10e doesn't force you to make too many compromises for a more affordable phone.